pism/pism/doc/sphinx/climate_forcing/surface.rst

 =================

-Default values of many parameters come from :cite:`Zeitzetal2021` and are appropriate for Greenland.
-Their values will need to change to use this model in other contexts.
+Default values of many parameters come from :cite:`Zeitzetal2021` and are appropriate for Greenland; their values will need to change to use this model in other contexts.
-See :cite:`Garbe2023` for parameter choices more appropriate in an Antarctic setting.
+See Table 1 in :cite:`Garbe2023` for parameter choices more appropriate in an Antarctic setting.

 .. list-table:: Notable tuning parameters
    :header-rows: 1
-   :widths: 2,1,2
+   :widths: 1,1,3
    :name: tab-debm-simple-tuning-parameters

-   * - Tuning parameter
+   * - Parameter
      - Equation
-     - Configuration parameter
+     - Configuration parameter name

    * - `T_{\text{min}}`
      - :eq:`eq-debm-melt`